SEPHIRONOVA/Data_Engineering_Projects/Project 3 - Data Warehouse/README.md

 ## ETL pipeline

 1. Data stored in S3 is first loaded into AWS Redshift database for intermediate storage
-2. Dimension Table is loaded with information in staging_events and staging_songs
-3. Fact Table is loaded with information by joining staging_events and staging_songs directly instead of multiple joins from Dimension Table
+2. Fact Table is loaded with information by joining staging_events and staging_songs directly instead of multiple joins from Dimension Table
+3. Dimension Table is loaded with information in staging_events and staging_songs

 ## Sample Query

+Sample Query is tested in the test.pynb jupyternotebook

 ### User with most songplay
 'SELECT U.first_name, U.last_name, COUNT(1) as songplay_num